Shreesh-Kulkarni/Web-Scraping-Mini-Project/README.md

 # Web-Scraping-Mini-Project
 A python tool/wrapper which scrapes dynamic data from dynamic websites and stores it.
 The wrapper might be configured to scrape static data as well, come the necessity.

+Make sure to install the chrome web driver from [ChromeDriver](https://chromedriver.chromium.org/downloads).
 ## Steps to run the scraper:-
    1. Clone the repository and run the `requirements.txt` file by the following command in your terminal to install all the necessary packages:-